Manage OpenID configurations

 For more information about using OpenID Connect for authentication with the Pismo platform, see Authentication with OpenID Connect.

-To add an OpenID authentication configuration to an Org, you must do the following:
+To add an OpenID authentication configuration to an Org, you must provide a public encryption key for use when authenticating with the Pismo platform.
+You also must specify one of the following authentication types:

 • Standard: Gives the organization access to all Pismo endpoints that the customer has access to.
 It is managed internally by the Pismo platform.

-• Third-party: Gives access to selected Pismo endpoints, based on OIDC permission groups.
+• Third party: Gives access to selected Pismo endpoints, based on OIDC permission groups.
 This method is typically managed for you by a third-party provider.

 📘

-The Third-party authentication type is not available in the current release.
+The Third party authentication type is not available in the current release.
 For more information, refer to Third-party authentication with OpenID Connect.

 To create an OpenID authentication configuration: